raneem409/Waiteronix_in_realworld/ros_wheel_encoder_odometry/README.md

 # Wheel Encoder and Odometry ROS Package

-This ROS package simulates wheel encoder ticks and calculates odometry for a differential drive robot.
+This ROS package receives wheel encoder ticks and calculates odometry for a differential drive robot.

 ## Description